cloudback/docs/content/features/invoiced-customers.md

 # Invoiced Customers

-If you have a **GitHub Enterprise** account and you pay GitHub by invoice - you will not able to purchase Cloudback's paid plans using the [GitHub Marketplace](https://github.com/marketplace).
-If you try to purchase a paid plan on GitHub Marketplace you will get an error message `Unfortunately, invoiced customers cannot purchase paid plans on the GitHub Marketplace`.
+For those who hold **GitHub Enterprise** accounts and/or settle their GitHub payments through invoices, it's important to note that you will not be able to acquire paid plans from Cloudback via the [GitHub Marketplace](https://github.com/marketplace).
+Any attempts to do so will result in an error message `Unfortunately, invoiced customers cannot purchase paid plans on the GitHub Marketplace`.

-The good news is that there is a workaround and Cloudback supports direct payments using bank transfers.
-Please [contact us](/contact-us) and we will arrange a free trial period for you.
+However, there is a positive twist to this situation.
+Cloudback provides an alternative option in the form of direct bank transfers for payment.
+Simply [get in touch](/contact-us) with us, and we'll organize a complimentary trial period for you.

 ## Learn more